E. N. Jenckes Store

-The E. N. Jenckes Store is an historic store on Main Street in Douglas, Massachusetts.
+The E. N. Jenckes Store is a historic store on Main Street in Douglas, Massachusetts.
 The Greek Revival two-story wood-frame structure was built in 1833; it features a side-gable configuration in which the roof overhangs a two-story porch.
 The store was built by Elias Balcome, but was operated by members of the Jenckes family for most of the 20th century.
 The building is now a museum operated by the Douglas Historical Society.

 The building was listed on the National Register of Historic Places in 1988.